zhukunqian/slua-1/doc_3rd.md

 The path of sproto example is Assets/Slua/example/example-sproto/sproto-test.unity.

 The test contain 3 files sprotoTest/test.txt , sprotoTest/testall.txt , sprotoTest/pbc.txt , all of these files from sproto project.

+###sqlite
+The path of sproto example is Assets/Slua/example/example-sqlite/sqlite-test.unity.

+The test contain 2 files sqliteTest/test.txt , sqliteTest/tests-sqlite3.txt , all of them from lsqlite project.